IacopoErmacoraPolimi/Merlaco/README.md

 Contact Information
 -
 If you have any questions or inquiries about the project, please contact the team members:
-Merlin Meyer: ??@??.com.
 Iacopo Ermacora: iacopoermacora@gmail.com